phiphi-tan/lmm_benchmark/data_requirements.md

 The model should provide an exact count of objects within the provided input.
 Bounding boxes / region-based annotations / target points can also be provided if available.

 #### Sub-categories
-As seen from the [TallyQA study](https://arxiv.org/abs/1810.12440), counting problems can be mainly categories into two different sub-categories
+As seen from the [TallyQA study](https://arxiv.org/abs/1810.12440), counting problems can be mainly categorised into two different sub-categories

 1. Simple counting: *(i.e. "How many dogs are there?")*
 2. Complex counting: *(i.e. "How many dogs are eating?")*